LaChips/SmartVars/README.md

 ## Listening for changes

-You can listen of `SmartVars` and `SmartObjs` using the following :
+You can listen for `SmartVars` and `SmartObjs` changes using the following :

 ```javascript
 SmartVars.example.value.registerListener(function(val) {